 - 1. RECALLING the commitments made by Contracting Parties in Article 3.1 of the Convention to promote, as far as possible, the wise use of wetlands in their territory; - 2.
-RECALLING Resolution VII.20, which urges "all Contracting Parties yet to complete comprehensive national inventories of their wetland resources, including, where possible, wetland losses and wetlands with potential for restoration [...] to give highest priority in the next triennium to the compilation of comprehensive national inventories", and the Framework for Wetland Inventory as annexed to Resolution VIII.6; - 3.
-ALSO RECALLING Resolution XIII.21, which encourages Contracting Parties to include small wetlands in their science-based inventories, assess the hydrological connectivity and quality of small wetlands, as appropriate, promulgate national and regional policy on small wetlands, and which requests the Scientific and Technical Review Panel to prepare guidance on the identification of small wetlands, to address the significant human-induced pressures that threaten small wetlands and prevent further loss; - 4.
-NOTING the ongoing_efforts made by many countries to conserve and manage small wetlands that provide examples of small wetland conservation and management; - 5.
-AWARE that some wetland inventories carried out by many countries have not prioritized or fully covered small wetlands nor set clear standards for their identification, classification and evaluation;
+RECALLING Resolution VII.20 on Priorities for wetland inventory, which urges "all Contracting Parties yet to complete comprehensive national inventories of their wetland resources, including, where possible, wetland losses and wetlands with potential for restoration [...] to give highest priority in the next triennium to the compilation of comprehensive national inventories", and the Framework for Wetland Inventory as annexed to Resolution VIII.6; - 3.
+ALSO RECALLING Resolution XIII.21 on Conservation and management of small wetlands, which encourages Contracting Parties to include small wetlands in their science-based inventories, assess the hydrological connectivity and quality of small wetlands, as appropriate, and promulgate national and regional policy on small wetlands, and which requests the Scientific and Technical Review Panel to prepare guidance on the identification of small wetlands, to address the significant human-induced pressures that threaten small wetlands and prevent further loss; - 4.
+NOTING the ongoing efforts made by many countries to conserve and manage small wetlands that provide examples of small wetland conservation and management; - AWARE that some wetland inventories carried out by many countries have not prioritized or fully covered small wetlands nor set clear standards for their identification, classification or evaluation; - 6.
+CONCERNED that small wetlands are increasingly facing development pressures leading to degradation and loss, and that conservation, restoration and management of small wetlands is urgently needed; - 7.
+ALSO AWARE that the lack of unified technical specifications and standards for the identification, classification, inventory, conservation, restoration and management of small wetlands creates great difficulties in various countries; - 8.
+AWARE that small wetlands are often overlooked, or highly depleted, and that, owing to their restricted range, they can support vulnerable populations of threatened species, and are important for the conservation of biological diversity;

-- CONCERNED that small wetlands are increasingly facing development pressures leading to degradation and loss, and that conservation, restoration and management of small wetlands is urgently needed; - 7.
-ALSO AWARE that the lack of unified technical specifications and standards for the identification, classification, inventory, conservation, restoration and management of small wetlands, creates great difficulties in various countries; - 8.
-AWARE that small wetlands are often overlooked-naturally rare, or highly depleted, and that, owing to their restricted range, they can support vulnerable populations of threatened species, and are important for the conservation of biological diversity; - 9.
-CONCERNED that non-sustainable land and water development, including urban and agricultural development, may lead to the fragmentation of small wetlands that provide important habitat for migratory/non-migratory pathways for wetland-dependent species; - 10.
-CONCERNED that small wetlands may be overlooked as sites of ecological significance and may not be considered for designation as wetlands of international importance, even though the Strategic Framework and guidelines for the future development of the List of Wetlands of International Importance of the Convention on Wetlands supports the designation of small wetlands: - 11.
-AWARE that the Sixth Assessment Report (2021) stated that climate change is already affecting every inhabited region across the globe, with human influence contributing to many observed changes in weather and climate extremes; - 12.
-ALSO AWARE that the Global Wetland Outlook Special Edition (2021) noted that wetlands are particularly impacted by sea-level rise, coral bleaching and changing hydrology, with Arctic and montane wetlands especially at risk, and that changing weather increases risks of flooding and drought in many places; - 13.
-FURTHER AWARE that the IPCC Sixth Assessment Report (2021) stated that with every increment of global warming, changes get larger in regional mean temperature, precipitation and soil moisture, and CONCERNED that this may increase the pressure on small wetlands, owing to the effects on their hydrological functioning; and - 14.
-ACKNOWLEDGING the Government of the People's Republic of China for the development of a national framework for the inventory, classification, management and restoration of small wetlands; and - 15.
-NOTING the publication of a New Toolkit for National Wetlands Inventories by the Convention on Wetlands (2020) that can be applied and adapted to small wetlands; [and AWARE of Resolution XIV.xx on the consolidation of wetland inventories, refer document SC59 Doc 13.3].
+- CONCERNED that non-sustainable land and water development may lead to the fragmentation of small wetlands that provide important habitat for migratory and/or non-migratory wetlanddependent species; - 10.
+CONCERNED that small wetlands may be overlooked as sites of ecological significance and may not be considered for designation as Wetlands of International Importance, even though the Strategic Framework and guidelines for the future development of the List of Wetlands of International Importance of the Convention on Wetlands supports the designation of small wetlands; - 11.
+AWARE that the Sixth Assessment Report (2021) of the Intergovernmental Panel on Climate Change (IPCC) stated that climate change is already affecting every region across the globe, with human influence contributing to many observed changes in weather and climate extremes; - 12.
+ALSO AWARE that the Global Wetland Outlook: Special Edition 2021 noted that wetlands are particularly impacted by sea-level rise, coral bleaching and changing hydrology, with Arctic and montane wetlands especially at risk, and that changing weather increases risks of flooding and drought in many places; - 13.
+FURTHER AWARE that the IPCC Sixth Assessment Report stated that with every increment of global warming, changes get larger in regional mean temperature, precipitation and soil moisture, and CONCERNED that this may increase the pressure on small wetlands, owing to the effects on their hydrological functioning; and - 14.
+NOTING the publication of A new toolkit for national wetlands inventories (2020) by the Convention on Wetlands that can be applied and adapted to small wetlands;